seantomburke/sitemapper/CONTRIBUTING.md

 ###Pull Requests

+Be sure to build your code with `npm run build` before making a pull request.
 Pull requests will use [TravisCI](https://travis-ci.com/) to run your code.
 If you would like to be an owner of this repository to approve pull requests, create an issue that I will review.